kelifakc16/my2-KC/README.md

 | Hiking           | Enjoy nature and stay active          | 3-5 hours    |
 | Tennis           | Social and competitive                | 2-4 hours    |
 | Yoga             | Stress relief and flexibility         | 2-3 hours    |

+---

+## Inspiring Scientist Quotes

+> "Science knows no country because knowledge belongs to humanity, and is the torch which illuminates the world." - *Louis Pasteur*

+> "The important thing is to never stop questioning." - *Albert Einstein*